-40 41 42 for which the client is eligible to defray in whole or in part the cost of services in the individual's IPE and provide verification of financial aid award status to counselor.
+40 41 42 (11) Apply for and make appropriate use of any comparable benefits and services for which the client is eligible to defray in whole or in part the cost of services in the individual's IPE and provide verification of financial aid award status to counselor.
 43 44 (12) Work with the counselor to obtain or keep suitable competitive integrated employment outcomes as services are being completed.
 45 (13) Following the achievement of a suitable employment outcome, if contacted, 46 assist your counselor by providing any requested employment earnings information 47 to verify that you are still working.
 These follow up requests, when necessary, may 48 occur up to one year after your case is closed.